uralys/taverne-website/src/pages/docs/react.md

 export default items;
 ```

-You should use one reducer for each feature.
+You should use one `barrel` for each feature.

 `La Taverne` will: